-Below illustration shows an example of importing existing EKS cluster.
+Below illustration shows an example of importing an existing EKS cluster.

 - Select a location for the cluster from the dropdown

-- Select the blueprint from the drop down (default blueprint will be used if nothing is specified)
+- Select the blueprint from the drop-down (the default blueprint will be used if nothing is specified)

 - If a custom blueprint is selected select the version for the blueprint